 - NOTE: Our program emphasizes “understanding” – rather than memorization.
 Math is mastered through concrete, “real life” experience before it is transferred to pencil and paper.

-- Visual Spatial: correction of numeral reversals, aligning numerals in columns for calculation, noticing operation symbols (+,-,x,/),
+Cognitive Development: Correction of numeral reversals, aligning numerals in columns for calculation, noticing operation symbols (+,-,x,/).

 - Inconsistency (knowing math facts today, but not tomorrow) or “careless errors”